MrMotiz/Sentiment-App/README.md

 - Run the server

-- Create a new user account according to the specified parameters (First name, Last name, age, city, gender),which will be stored in the database
+- Create a new user account according to the specified parameters (First name, Last name, age, city, gender), which will be stored in the database

 ![img_6.png](img_6.png)

 - Type your text

  ![img_1.png](img_1.png)